ellemayo/MagicBand/README.md

 ## System Overview

-This ESP32-based magical interactive system responds to MagiQuest IR wands with synchronized LED lighting, servo-controlled mechanical actions, and tone-based audio playback.
-The system creates immersive experiences by detecting specific wand IDs and triggering unique audiovisual responses for each character.
+This ESP32-based magical interactive system responds to MagiQuest IR wands **or RFID bands** with synchronized LED lighting, servo-controlled mechanical actions, and tone-based audio playback.
+The system creates immersive experiences by detecting specific wand/band IDs and triggering unique audiovisual responses for each character.

 ### ✨ New Features
+- **RFID Support**: Can now use RFID wristbands instead of IR wands (see RFID_MIGRATION_GUIDE.md)
-- **Sound Variation System**: Each wand now has 3 unique sounds that cycle on each activation
+- **Sound Variation System**: Each wand/band now has 3 unique sounds that cycle on each activation
 - **Home Assistant Integration**: Full IoT control via WiFi/MQTT (optional)

 ## Features